 Keeping Your Kids Well-Rested During the Holidays

 “Kids actually have longer sleep requirements,” explained Dr. Verma.
-“Babies are going to sleep from 18 to 20 hours.
-Toddlers are going to sleep up to 12 hours, and school aged kids are going to need anywhere from nine and a half to ten and a half hours of sleep – up to eleven.”
+“Babies are going to sleep from eighteen to twenty hours.
+Toddlers are going to sleep up to twelve hours, and school aged kids are going to need anywhere from nine and a half to ten and a half hours of sleep – up to eleven.”

 “We are seeing that kids who don’t get enough sleep, their learning becomes an issue, they start having behavioral issues, they’re tired, they can’t focus, they’re hyperactive, because kids respond differently to sleep deprivation than adults, where kids actually become very, very hyperactive,” she said.